-3. Nominal GDP can rise because either the price level is rising or the real quantity of goods and services produced has increased.
+Answer: Nominal GDP can rise because either the price level is rising or the real quantity of goods and services produced has increased.
 Nominal GDP can increase while real GDP falls if the increase in the aggregate price level is larger (in a proportionate sense) than the drop in real economic activity.

-4. The unemployment rate is the percentage of the labor force (those employed and unemployed) that is unemployed.
-The participation rate is the percentage of the working age population that is in the labor force.
+- 4) Explain the difference between the unemployment rate and the participation rate.
+Answer: The unemployment rate is the percentage of the labor force (those employed and unemployed) that is unemployed.
+The participation rate is the percentage of the working age population that is in the labor force. - 5) Explain how the existence of discouraged workers alters the extent to which the official unemployment provides an accurate measure of the use of labor resources.

-5. Discouraged workers are those individuals who have decided to stop searching for employment because they have become "discouraged" about employment opportunities.
+Answer: Discouraged workers are those individuals who have decided to stop searching for employment because they have become "discouraged" about employment opportunities.
 At some point, these individuals will no longer be considered as part of the labor force.
 The existence of discouraged workers will cause the official unemployment rate to provide an under-estimate of the underutilization of labor.